Award winning Inventor & Entrepreneur

-Liam Alex Heffron qualified with Distinctions as Electronic Engineer (from GMIT Galway) and with his thesis project won the 1996 and 1997 NFEA award and featured twice on RTE's Late Late Show with his patented GASEC - advanced toxic gas detection system.
+Liam Alex Heffron developed two intellectual patents after qualifying with Distinctions as Electronic Engineer (from GMIT Galway) and with his thesis project won the 1996 and 1997 NFEA award and featured twice on RTE's Late Late Show with his GASEC - advanced toxic gas detection system.
 He went on to establish a company to produce the innovative systems for the agricultural and equine sectors.
 The GASEC system has been credited with saving several lives from toxic "slurry gas" emissions during animal waste storage.

 He was a finalist in the 1997 Ernst & Young / Galway Chamber of Commerce Business Award and received a Merit distinction in the Shell LiveWire Young Business Start Up awards in 2000 and finalist in the 1997 Galway Chamber of Commerce Business award.
 He also received the Guaranteed Irish certification for manufacture of GASEC alarm systems.